 Customizing documentation is an integral feature of DOC xPress.
-Showing only the information necessary to your targeted consumer of your data is a great way to save you time on generating the documentation and also saves time for the consumer of your data so they don't need to comb through information that is of no use to them.
+Showing only the information necessary to your targeted consumer of your data is a great way to save you time on generating the documentation and saves time for the consumer of your data so they don't need to comb through information that is of no use to them.

-- This step is optional and is a good way to organize the documentation by grouping your technology types together if you wish to do so (if not you can skip to step 3).
+- This step is optional and is a good way to organize the documentation by grouping items together if you wish to do so (if not you can skip to step 3).
 By selecting 'Add' you can name a node before adding specified pieces of information into this node.
 This is useful if you want to group your items with a meaningful name within your documentation.

 - When you are satisfied with the Layout configuration, you are ready to select ‘Generate Documentation’ which is located below the Layout window.
 You can also further customize what is included/excluded from the data sources that you have included in your layout by continuing below.